CarlSorqvist/PsCertTools/NTAuthGuard/README.md

 If configured correctly, an event should be logged in the configured event log and source with event ID 1, confirming that the certificate was removed.

 **Please remember** that adding any certificate to NTAuth may put your environment at risk.
 If the script does not trigger and removes the certificate for some reason, **remove it manually** while troubleshooting.
 You can read more about NTAuth [here](https://blog.qdsecurity.se/2020/09/04/supply-in-the-request-shenanigans/) and [here](https://blog.qdsecurity.se/2024/04/07/forest-compromise-through-ama-abuse/#introduction-and-background).

+# Other notes

+## CA Certificate Renewal

+When an Enterprise CA certificate is renewed and subsequently installed in the CA, it is automatically published to NTAuth.
+However, as the whitelist has probably not been updated yet, the script would remove the renewed certificate.
+The script is designed to takes scenarios like this into account if the `-AllowImplicitRenewedCertificates` parameter is provided, which is the default when creating the task.
+However, if it does find a renewed certificate, it will log a warning to the Event Log informing administrators that they should update the whitelist with the thumbprint of the renewed certificate.